elManto/elmanto.github.io/projects.md

-### ``Prevalence and Impact of Low-Entropy Packing Schemes in the Malware Ecosystem'', A. Mantovani, S. Aonzo, A. Merlo, X. Ugarte-Pedrero, D. Balzarotti NDSS 20
+### ``Prevalence and Impact of Low-Entropy Packing Schemes in the Malware Ecosystem'', A. Mantovani, S. Aonzo, A. Merlo, X. Ugarte-Pedrero, D. Balzarotti, NDSS 20

 For this project, I developed some manual and then automated reverse engineering approaches to understand if a malware is encrypted and which decryption scheme it uses.